nathanmbicho/moring-silver-class/assignment3/README.md

-# Portfolio Blog Management App - Assignment Week 2
+# Portfolio Blog Management App - Assignment Week 3
-## REDUX & JEST
+## Firebase

+Firebase authentication and authorization, Routing with react-router, and date-fns and Firestore server timestamps to add a wait time to each ticket
 This is a simple portfolio blog post management application built with React.
-It provides required features to CREATE, READ AND UPDATE blog posts.
-The app is designed with a tailwind UI and allows users to manage blogs, view them, and edit.

 ## Features